opencog/atomspace/opencog/query/README.md

    PatternMatchCallback::node_match().
 The link equivalence callback is PatternMatchCallback::link_match().]

-5. TODO UPDATE: Pick the first tree.
+5. Pick the first tree.
 Get the type of the root atom of the first tree.
 Get a list of all atoms in the universe of this type.
    These are the "candidate groundings".
 Iterate over this list.
    The iterator is the next step below (step 6).